 Concepts in TypeScript

-We assume that you already have experience with a programming language and therefore focus here on the differences to known mainstream languages such as C # or JAVA and on pitfalls.
+We assume that you already have experience with a programming language and therefore focus here on the differences to well-known mainstream languages like C#, JAVA, C or PHP as well as pitfalls.

 - Functional concepts